AnotheRealitySrl/Reflectis-Documentation/docs/Reflectis/3dworld/tools/ingameinterface.md

 - **Online user list**, from which you will be able to mute/kick a user in the same room as you (if the role allows it), to look at his profile and to open a private chat.
 - **Text chats** (more info [here](../interactions/communication)).
 - Button to **mute** your microphone.
+- Button to activate the "Speaker" function.
+(Needs Role with permission)
 - **Animations** and **reactions**, used to communicate with others through symbols and animations.
 - "**Fast Travel**" button, automatic teleportation button to main room (where you get first access).
 - Button to open the **tutorial**.